-The Prairie Dog Central Railway has three options for you.
-Throughout 2014 from May (from March for visits only) to the end of September we've made it easy for everybody to learn about Western Canadian history and how the railways played an integral part of the building of today's communities.
+The Prairie Dog Central Railway offers our Education Program from May to the end of September.
+We've made it easy for everybody to learn about Western Canadian history and how the railways played an integral part of the building of today's communities.

 Download this PDF